Cristo-Dev/JavaScript/Learn/README.md

-## Learn JavaScript and explore the Event Loop.
+## Learn JavaScript without filler

-If you're interested in learning JavaScript, in the "learn" folder you'll find a project where you can learn JavaScript without any fluff.
-You'll learn everything from fundamentals to more advanced techniques.
+In this project you can learn JavaScript without filler.
+The goal is to learn from the fundamentals to more advanced techniques in a clear and concise way.
+The project is designed to learn everything important about js in a single project.

-On the other hand, if you want to dive deeper into how the JavaScript Event Loop works, in the "Event-loop" folder you'll find a project that will help you understand it.
-You'll be able to understand how the Event Loop manages and processes background tasks while the main code continues to execute.

 ---